KevJohBer/The-Coffee-Spot/README.md

 ### Future implementations

 * Editable subscriptions, admin should have the ability to change subscriptions to add discounts and let it include other drinks
-* Advanced search logic.
-Users should be able to search for products and get results despite spelling mistakes
 * Advanced form handling.
 Users should not be able to have accounts with fake or inappropriate information
-* Customized confirmation.
-Confirmations are the standard browser confirmations, these ruin the experience for users.
-* Customizable profiles.
-Users should be able to personalize their profiles
-* Automatically fill order fields with default information
 * More details on addresses.
 When you make an order you get to pick 3 addresses in stockholm but you it would be nice to have a visual that lets you know more about the address
 * Admin should be able to add addresses to the address list and there should be more addresses to choose from.
-* Users should have a takeaway button so the user can choose to sit at the coffee shop or take the coffee to go
-* Users should have the liberty of selecting a drink size

 ## Technologies Used